wolfSentry Embedded IDPS

 - wolfSentry is designed to integrate directly with network-facing applications/libraries to block bad traffic, and it can optionally integrate with host firewall facilities, via plugins.

-- It can run on bare metal, in which case the firewall functions can be directly integrated into the network stack of the application via patched-in call-ins, or callbacks installed using host environment interfaces.
+- Support for running on bare metal, in which case the firewall functions can be directly integrated into the network stack of the application via patched-in call-ins, or callbacks installed using host environment interfaces.

 - Fully extensible